FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_DAW_Automation_Local_Audio_Path.md

 If _SPAT Revolution_ is running, then a Send or Return IO module will automatically appear in the _Environment Setup_ labeled with the _Track Name_ of the SPAT plug-in, and set to the channel count you have configured in the plug-in.
 If all is well configuration wise, and a successful local audio stream has been established, the Send and Return modules will have a small green indicator.

-> _On some machines, you need to use the TAB key to register a new Track Name or IP address change in a Spat Plug in._
+> On some machines, you need to use the <code>Tab</code> key to register a new Track Name or IP address change in a SPAT Plug in.

 ## Plug-ins parameters

-**Index** - Relates the Plug-in automation to a virtual source.
+**Index** - Relates the plug-in automation to a virtual source.
-- INDEX is assigned automatically and can only be changed manually to an index number that is not yet in use by another SPAT Plug-in.
+- **Index** is assigned automatically and can only be changed manually to an index number that is not yet in use by another SPAT Plug-in.
-- On  _SPAT Revolution_, INDEX is designed as "Remote number".
-Itinially set to the object number, you can customize it by object.
+- On  _SPAT Revolution_, Index is designed as **Remote number**.
+Initially set to the object number, you can customize it by object.

 **Position mode** - In Send only, choose the recorded and read coordinate mode.